Jarred6068/MRPC_support/GMAC analysis/README_gmac.txt

-Checking Numerical Stability of GMAC Results by Simulation of the Mediation Test
+Checking Numerical Stability of GMAC Results by Simulation of the Mediation Test:

 * Mediation Test refers to the regression of the trans gene with the full set of confounders by GMAC:

 		Tj = b0 + b1Ci + b2Li + AXij + e

-* The numerical stability of the coefficients for the SNP and Cis gene was checked by simulation for mediation models inferred by GMAC that were not inferred to be mediation by ADDIS
+* The numerical stability of the coefficients for the SNP and Cis gene were checked by simulation for mediation models inferred by GMAC that were not inferred to be mediation by ADDIS

-* for each mediation test using all the adaptively selected and known confounders the coefficients, b, and residual standard error, sigma, were retained and the trans gene was simulated via
+* Each mediation test (regression) was done using all the adaptively selected and known confounders.

+* From each regression, the coefficients, b, and residual standard error, sigma, were retained and the expression of the trans gene was simulated via

 		Tnew = b0 + b1Ci + b2Li + AXij + e